Anatomy, Biochemistry and Physiology

 The Academic Program

-Students seeking health-related careers in areas such as dentistry, medicine, nursing, nutrition, physical therapy, public health, and the social sciences need many of the department's physiology courses.
+Students seeking health-related careers in areas such as dentistry, medicine, nursing, nutrition, physical therapy, public health, and kinesiology need many of the department’s physiology courses.
 Formal programs of study leading to MS and PhD degrees in developmental and reproductive biology are also offered.
-These students may elect to conduct research at the molecular or cellular level, on organs such as the lungs, or on the whole animal or person.
-Through the interdisciplinary Cell and Molecular Biology Graduate Program, qualified graduate students have the opportunity to work with faculty from other JABSOM departments and programs within the university system as well.
+These students may elect to conduct research at the molecular or cellular level, on organs or on the whole animal, qualified graduate students have the opportunity to work with faculty from other JABSOM departments and programs within the university system as well.

 The PhD degree in developmental and reproductive biology prepares students for teaching careers in universities, community colleges, and high schools, as well as for research careers at universities, hospitals, government laboratories, and large pharmaceutical companies.
 Candidates must take a written qualifying examination, an oral comprehensive examination, and submit an acceptable outline of their proposed dissertation research.
 They must also submit and defend their dissertation.
 PhD graduates usually obtain postdoctoral positions elsewhere as further preparation for a career in teaching and research at the university level.

-The department's anatomy and reproductive biology faculty are world-renowned for their research in the areas of fertilization, reproductive endocrinology, and neurobiology of sexual behavior.
-Department faculty established the Institute for Biogenesis Research and pioneered the successful "Honolulu Technique" cloning technology, which provides scientists with a new and valuable tool for researching the molecular processes involved in embryo formation, cell differentiation, aging, and disease.
-The biochemistry faculty offer laboratory and research experience either through formal courses or through participation in funded research programs in areas such as clinical biochemistry, bioenergetics, biochemistry of reproduction, and chemical carcinogenesis.
-Department faculty also have appointments in the Pacific Biosciences Research Center and the University of Hawai'i Cancer Center.
+The department’s developmental and reproductive biology faculty are world-renowned for their research in the areas of fertilization, reproductive endocrinology, and developmental biology.
+Department faculty established the Institute for Biogenesis Research and pioneered the successful “Honolulu Technique” cloning technology, which provides scientists with a new and valuable tool for researching the molecular processes involved in embryo formation, cell differentiation, aging, and disease.
+Department faculty also have appointments in the Pacific Biosciences Research Center and the University of Hawai‘i Cancer Center.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.